edgamat/edgamat.github.io/_posts/2019-09-21-Starting-A-Clean-Architecture.md

 ## Where to start

 I have been told from an early age that one 'builds' software, like a house.
 It is constructed.
 I feel differently.
 It is too organic a thing to be confined to such ridged notions.
 Software _grows_.

 You start small and learn from what you experience to achieve a working software application.
 So where does an application start to grow?
+It starts with the Domain business logic.
+This set of entities represents the business objects in your particular subject domain, including general and enterprise-wide rules that the domain operates under.

+I advocate starting here in the center, with these entities.
+I do not advocate starting with the database or with the user interface.
+Nor do I advocate starting with the framework (in this case ASP.NET Core) the application uses.
+Start with the domain entities, get them right.
+Test your assumptions of how the rules work.

+**NOTE**: That's not to say that data modelling and user interface design and exploration aren't important.
+They are and typically are done in parallel with the design of the business logic.
+But when you are design your UI and database, there can be a lot of volatility at first.
+Stick with the Entities to ensure you know what the application is all about.

+## Setup the Domain Logic

 With ASP.NET Core, I will start with a .NET Standard Class Library.
 It begins its life with no dependencies except the .NET base classes and the C# programming language.
 I will create a minimal folder structure for what I know I will build: